CyberTrackerConservation/ctdoc/_pages/classic/change-history.md

 ### 3.165: 12/14/2008

-Bug fixes:
+Bug fixes

   - Desktop: Map projections should accept latitudes and longitudes in degrees, not radians

 ### 3.163: 12/09/2008

-Bug fixes:
+Bug fixes

   - Client: GPS should not be on when not in use on WM5+ devices
   - Client: GPS thread should not be executed at below normal priority
   - Client: Date format should come from device preferences

-New features:
+New features

   - Client: "Disable editing" to reduce errors

 ### 3.162: 12/07/2008

-Bug fixes:
+Bug fixes

   - Client: Fix fault on older Palm devices

 ### 3.161: 12/07/2008

-Bug fixes:
+Bug fixes

   - Client: Time should be in 24 hour format
   - Desktop: Fix crash with unsupported SID files
   - Desktop: Fix race condition with upload directory and upload sequence locks

-New features:
+New features

   - Client: New control "System" data, e.g. time, battery
   - Client: Navigator can have the Back button hidden via the "Show